President & CEO

-Zach Schneider is the President of Tradition Homes leading strategic planning, lot acquisition and homebuilding operations for the company.
-Schneider serves on the Board of Directors for ManeGait Therapeutic Horsemanship and is a member of the Salesmanship Club of Dallas and Texas Cowboys Alumni Association.
-Prior to founding Tradition Homes, Zach worked for Darling Homes and Taylor Morrison (NYSE: TMHC) in Dallas, Texas where he held positions of increasing responsibility including Construction Manager (2012-2013), Strategic Marketing Manager (2014-2015) and Director of Land Acquisition (2016-2019).
+Zach Schneider is the President & CEO of Tradition Homes leading strategic planning, lot acquisition, and homebuilding operations for the company.
+Schneider serves on the Board of Directors for ManeGait Therapeutic Horsemanship and is a member of the Salesmanship Club of Dallas and the Texas Cowboys Alumni Association.
+Prior to founding Tradition Homes, he worked for Darling Homes and Taylor Morrison (NYSE: TMHC) in Dallas, Texas where he held several key positions including Strategic Marketing Manager and Director of Land Acquisition.
 In 2018, Schneider earned the prestigious Cornerstone Award for his leadership and impact on multiple levels of the organization.
-Zach grew up in Spring, Texas, attending Klein High School.
+Schneider grew up in Spring, Texas, attending Klein High School.
 He holds a Bachelor of Science in Mechanical Engineering from The University of Texas.
-After graduating from college, Zach joined Chevron where he worked as an engineer on various projects in the deep-water Gulf of Mexico and holds a patent as a co-inventor for developing a method, system and apparatus for subsea well operations.
+After graduating from college, Schneider joined Chevron where he worked as an engineer on various projects in the deep-water Gulf of Mexico and holds a patent as a co-inventor for developing a method, system, and apparatus for subsea well operations.
 Schneider currently lives in McKinney, Texas with his wife and their two children.

 Bill Darling started his career in Dallas in 1975 specializing in operations of commercial and residential real estate before starting Darling Homes in 1987 with his two brothers.
 Darling Homes became one of the most respected homebuilding companies in the Southwest with building operations in both Dallas and Houston.
 Darling served as the President, Chairman & CEO at Darling Homes until the company sold to Taylor Morrison in 2012.
 Today, Darling Homes is the only additional brand Taylor Morrison builds under across the country.
 Darling, along with his wife Priscilla, co-founded ManeGait Therapeutic Horsemanship in 2007 where he serves as the Board President.
 ManeGait has become one of the most respected non-profits in North Texas.
 Darling has been extensively involved civically in McKinney since 1988 and most recently served on the original board of trustees for Baylor Scott & White McKinney where he is a past board Chairman.
 Darling graduated from the University of Arizona with a Bachelor of Science degree in marketing.